sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 - When not feasible, use a standard way of injecting configuration, like [Kubernetes ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/), or file-based configuration exposed to the apps through ephemeral volumes.
 - In terms of storing secrets, you'll want something audited, segregated, and secure, like [Hashicorp Vault](https://www.hashicorp.com/products/vault).
 You don't want each application to interact with Vault directly, though.
 So either expose the secrets in Vault through [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/), or pass them to your applications inside files on ephemeral volumes.
 - You should ensure that whenever a configuration value changes, your applications can pick up the change.
 I recommend rebooting the containers in this case, as it's usually not a big deal.
-- All credentials should be service-specific, never shared among applications.
+- All credentials should be service-specific, never shared across applications.

 ## Certificate management